 Profiles of each of our current Board members can be found below.
 Details regarding their additional charitable interests have been collated to meet the requirements of our principal regulator the Higher Education Funding Council for England.

 Jenny Body OBE

 Jenny (OBE, FRAeS, FCGI, DEng) is a past President of the Royal Aeronautical Society.
 Jenny's long and successful career in the aerospace industry began in 1971, as a Mechanical Engineering undergraduate apprentice with British Aerospace.
-Jenny's career encompassed flight software for the world's first fly-by-wire aircraft, the Airbus A320 in the 1980s; wing control surfaces and landing gear systems for the Airbus A320 and A340 in the 1980s/early 1990s; and thereafter holding increasingly senior positions, Jenny led large engineering teams working on improvements to Airbus in-service aircraft; and on Nimrod and Airbus A400M wing designs.
+Jenny's career encompassed flight software for the world's first fly-by-wire aircraft, the Airbus A320 in the 1980s; wing control surfaces and landing gear systems for the Airbus A320 and A340 in the 1980s/early 1990s.
+Thereafter holding increasingly senior positions, Jenny led large engineering teams working on improvements to Airbus in-service aircraft, and on Nimrod and Airbus A400M wing designs.

 In 2010 she was awarded an OBE for her services to engineering.
 She was awarded an honorary Doctorate of Engineering from University of the West of England in July 2013, and in October 2013 she became a Fellow of the City and guilds of London Institute.

 Professor John Craven CBE

 John retired in the summer of 2013 after 16 years as Vice-Chancellor of the University of Portsmouth.
 Before that, he held a variety of academic and management roles at the University of Kent, starting as a Lecturer in Economics.
 John has an undergraduate degree from Cambridge, and was a graduate student holding a Kennedy Memorial Scholarship at the Massachusetts Institute of Technology.
 In 2015 he obtained an MA in Philosophy from King's College, London.